drduh/YubiKey-Guide/README.md

 gpg> save
 ```

 By default, the latest identity added will be the primary user ID.
-Select `uid 2` or equivalent and `primary` to change it.
+To change it, select `uid 2` or equivalent and `primary`

 # Verify